Oraynu Congregation for Humanistic Judaism: Oraynu Life Cycle Services

 Oraynu offers customized life-cycle ceremonies for baby-naming and welcoming/brit tikkun (covenant of repairing the world), Bar or Bat Mitzvah, marriage/renewal of vows (Jewish, interfaith, LGBTQ) and death (funeral/memorial/unveiling) through its ordained clergy.
 Rabbi Eva Goldfinger, the first Humanist Rabbi in Canada, is Oraynu's Life Cycle Director.

 Oraynu was the first Jewish congregation in Toronto offering officiation at interfaith weddings.
 In a 2014 interview, Rabbi Goldfinger is quoted as saying, “People don't get married for religious reasons; they get married for love and for having children and for getting the support system to have your dreams met.
 So we need to support that.”
 She has officiated at more than 2000 interfaith ceremonies.
 She comments, “You have a choice.
 You either embrace interfaith couples, or you lose them altogether.”

 In an article for the Canadian Jewish News, Rabbi Denise Handlarski wrote, "...we have always been welcoming and celebratory of intermarriage for many reasons, one being that we care about Jewish continuity.
 This may seem paradoxical because most of us grew up hearing that intermarriage is the greatest threat to Jewish continuity.
 But it is time to stop debating what might happen as a result of intermarriage and start assessing what is happening.
 More and more Jews who are intermarrying are choosing to participate in Jewish life and raise children with a Jewish identity."

 The congregation offers support group sessions called Intertalk for couples, families and grandparents involved in interfaith or intercultural relationships/families to help the attendees learn about and navigate community and family issues that may arise.

-Oraynu has its own Jewish section in a non-denominational cemetery which offers both burial plots and cremation spaces and allows interment with a non-Jewish partner.
+Oraynu has its own Jewish section in two non-denominational cemeteries, Elgin Mills Cemetery in Richmond Hill, Ontario, and Mount Zion Garden in Highland Hills Cemetery in Gormley, Ontario which offer both burial plots and cremation spaces and allows interment with a non-Jewish partner.